Ready to migrate your WordPress site to another host? Great! Just don’t mess it up.

 The Internal Server Error is the WordPress equivalent of the Blue Screen of Death.
 The most common causes of this error are .htaccess file issues, PHP memory limits, and plugins.

-Rename your .htaccess file, then reload your site to see if that fixed it.
+Rename your .htaccess file, then reload your site to see if that fixes it.
 If it’s still not working, generate a new .htaccess file.
-If that doesn’t work, then you can go back to using the original file.
+If that doesn’t work, you can return to using the original file.

 Next, increase the PHP memory limit on your server.